CartWebApp/tourism-website-voyager/README.md

 <p>ㅤㅤㅤㅤㅤ∙ A <i>‘Discover’</i> (e.g. Discover Fiji) page featuring the cultural traditions, associated locales, and other notable tourist destinations and activities.</p>

-<p>ㅤㅤㅤㅤㅤ∙ A <i>‘Visit’</i> (e.g. Visit Fiji) page detailing the travel options to the country, lodging options (especially anything culturally or historically significant), and in-country transportation options.</p>
+<p>ㅤㅤㅤㅤㅤ∙ A <i>‘Visit’</i> (e.g. Visit Fiji) page detailing the travel options to the country, lodging options (especially anything culturally or historically ㅤㅤㅤsignificant), and in-country transportation options.</p>

 <p>ㅤㅤ• Each page should have a full-width ‘hero’ image near the top with the page title overlaid (using CSS not Photoshop).</p>